PrefectHQ/prefect/docs/core/concepts/persistence.md

 ## Checkpointing

-Oftentimes it is useful to persist your Task's data in an external location.
-You could always write this logic directly into the Task itself, but this can sometimes make testing difficult.
-Prefect offers a notion of Task "checkpointing" which ensures that every time the Task is successfully run, it's [result handler](results.html#result-handlers) is called.
-To configure your Tasks for checkpointing, provide a result handler and set `checkpoint=True` at Task initialization:
+Oftentimes it is useful to persist your task's data in an external location.
+You could always write this logic directly into the `Task` itself, but this can sometimes make testing difficult.
+Prefect offers a notion of task "checkpointing" that ensures that every time a task is successfully run, its [result handler](results.html#result-handlers) is called.
+To configure your tasks for checkpointing, provide a result handler and set `checkpoint=True` at task initialization:

 ```python
 from prefect.engine.result_handlers import LocalResultHandler